josephmisiti/awesome-machine-learning/README.md

 <a name="tensor-general-purpose"></a>
 #### General-Purpose Machine Learning
 * [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow.
+* [Golden TensorFlow](https://golden.co/wiki/TensorFlow) - A page of content on TensorFlow, including academic papers and links to related topics.

 <a name="credits"></a>
 ## Credits